November 2-December 17, 2023

 Camryn is thrilled to return to SRT this season as an Artistic Associate!
 Previous SRT credits include: Sunday in the Park with George (Dot/Marie), Cinderella (Ella), Jersey Boys (Mary Delgado), and Elf (Jovie).
 Camryn has had the pleasure to perform at several regional houses including Casa Mañana and Utah Festival Opera and Musical Theatre.
 Camryn received her BFA in Musical Theatre from the University of Arizona.
 She would like to thank her friends, family, and SRT for their endless love and support.
 Enjoy the show!

-Miguel is thrilled to be returning to Sierra Rep to reprise his role in Route 66.
-Miguel was most recently seen on the SRT stage as Prince Topher in Cinderella.
+Miguel is thrilled to be returning to Sierra Rep. Miguel was most recently seen on the SRT stage in HAIR, Route 66, and as Prince Topher in Cinderella.
 Other credits include David in Bullets Over Broadway, Jason in Ring of Fire, Ted Hinton in Bonnie and Clyde, and Young Neville Townsend on CBS’s “The Blackslist”.
-Miguel was also recently selected as a winner for the Merrily We Roll Along on Broadway’s Rooftop Writers Initiative for his song “Moonlight”.
+Miguel was also selected as a winner earlier this year for the Merrily We Roll Along on Broadway’s Rooftop Writers Initiative Song Contest for his song “Moonlight”.

 Brenda O’Brien began her theater career in San Diego, where she was seen as Judas in Godspell, Louise in Gypsy, Nicki in Sweet Charity, and Viola in Twelfth Night (to name a few).
 She received awards for her roles as Ouisa in Six Degrees of Separation, Joan in Dames at Sea, Aldonza in Man of La Mancha, and Electra in Gypsy.
 Brenda then went on to perform as Svetlana in the 1st National tour of Chess.
 Soon after she began portraying Carmen San Diego on the PBS television show and video games.
 In addition to acting, Brenda is an accomplished make-up artist and hairdresser for TV, Film, and Theater.
 She received her 25 years on Broadway pin in 2019 for her work on Disney’s Beauty and the Beast, Les Misérables, Jekyll & Hyde, and Disney’s The Lion King.
 SRT Audiences might remember her as Tanya in Mamma Mia (2018), or as Tootie in Meet Me in St. Louis (2021).
 So glad to be back!